Ehabh/GNSS_resources/README.md

 ---

-Added the following from @mvarga1989 repo
+Added the following from @mvarga1989 repo (https://github.com/mvarga1989/Awesome_GNSSreceivers)

-Please keep in mind that the links provided may not be the official website of the company and they may have changed since my last update.
+Please keep in mind that the links provided may not be the official website of the company and they may have changed since the last update.

 <center>